 Ultrasound services are offered on Wednesdays in the morning.
 A doctor’s order is necessary for the ultrasound procedure.

-Stillwater Billings Clinic Digital Mammography services are offered every Tuesday and Thursday.
+Mammography services are offered by appointment every Monday, Tuesday, and Thursday.